-For the Environmental Statement Addendum works (Savills, 2017), volatile organic compounds (VOCs) as benzene were modelled as part of the air quality assessment.
-The model has provided the outputs shown in Table 6.18.
+For the Environmental Statement Addendum works (Savills, 2017), volatile organic compounds (VOCs) as benzene were modelled as part of the air quality assessment, using IED emissions limits data.
+The model has provided the outputs shown in Table 6.20.
 There are no in-combination affects from the projects outlined in Chapter 4.